 Now that you know what not to ask, here are several great informational interview questions you can ask and why you should ask them.

-This is a good opening question because it will provide you with a good overview of the day to day requirements of the job.
-It is an easy question to answer and will help your contact open up and start sharing information.
+This is a good opening question because it's an easy question to answer and will help your contact open up and start sharing information.
+It will provide you with a solid overview of the day to day requirements of the job.

 This informational interview question can provide you with some insight into the typical career path of someone in this line of work as well as information about the skills, education and experience you may need to develop to be marketable in the field.